 Silk is a natural fiber used extensively in the manufacture of clothing.
 Unlike other natural fibers which tend to be plant-based, silk is actually a protein fiber that is produced by many different insects from caterpillars to spiders.
 When it comes to clothing manufacturing the most prominent and widely used source of silk is the mulberry silkworm whose cocoons are harvested to obtain the raw fiber.
-The reason for this non diversified sourcing of silk has to do with the molecular composition of the silk fiber itself and the fact that not all insects produce silk that is viable for the manufacturing of clothing and Silk Ties.
+The reason for this non diversified sourcing of silk has to do with the molecular composition of the silk fiber itself and the fact that not all insects produce silk that is viable for the manufacturing of clothing and, of course, men's neckties.

 It is estimated that silk was first used as a textile component in China around 6000 BC.
 At that time silk was wild harvested from naturally occurring insect cocoons.
 Although the first uses of silk can be traced back to China there is no denying the fact that silk is a worldwide phenomenon and almost every culture across the globe has created their own unique process for creating regional silk out of insect cocoons that are native to their region.

 Today most silk comes from farmed colonies rather than wild harvested cocoons.
 Farm raised silk is considered superior to wild harvested silk do to the fact that it accepts dyes more readily as well as the fact that farm harvested cocoons are generally undamaged which results in a stronger finished textile.
 Another important factor is the fact that by industrializing the production of silk the price of the raw product is significantly reduced therefore allowing more people access to silk clothing.